© Sun Star Philippines

 To enter the websites please click on the logo.

-All the information on this website is published in good faith and for general information purpose only.
 We do not make any warranties, reliability or accuracy of this information.
 Any action you take upon the information on our website is strictly at your own risk and we will not be liable for any losses and damages in connection with the use of our website.
-From our website you can visit other websites by following hyperlinks.
-Whilst we strive to provide only links to useful and ethical websites we have no control over the content and nature of these sites and the links to other websites do not imply a recommendation for all the content found on these sites.
-Please be aware that when you leave our website other sites may have different privacy policies and terms which are beyond our control.
-Our copyright images are listed by "Name" whilst unknown copyrights are listed by "Owner".
-Proof of "copyright ownership" is required for any website changes or inclusions.
+From our website you can visit other websites by following links.
+Whilst we strive to provide only links to useful and ethical websites we have no control over the content and nature of these sites and the links to other websites do not imply a recommendation for the content found on these sites.
+Please be aware that when you leave our website other sites could have different privacy policies and terms which would be beyond our control.